twbs/bootstrap/site/content/docs/5.0/getting-started/javascript.md

 {{< callout warning >}}
 ## jQuery events

-Bootstrap will detect jQuery if `jQuery` is present in the `window` object and there is no `data-no-jquery` attribute set on `<body>`.
+Bootstrap will detect jQuery if `jQuery` is present in the `window` object and there is no `data-bs-no-jquery` attribute set on `<body>`.
 If jQuery is found, Bootstrap will emit events thanks to jQuery's event system.
 So if you want to listen to Bootstrap's events, you'll have to use the jQuery methods (`.on`, `.one`) instead of `addEventListener`.

 {{< highlight js >}}
 $('#myTab a').on('shown.bs.tab', function () {